-And so if you’re able to tap into that emotional brain through the content you’re creating, then you’re more likely to create a strong connection between the reader and your brand.
-And personalization is a really good way to do that.
+If you’re able to tap into that emotional brain through the content you’re creating, then you’re more likely to create a strong connection between the reader and your brand.
+Personalization is a really good way to do that.

 Djamel expands on how and why they include personalization in internal and external materials